Excellence, Enjoyment & Enrichment

 All schools have a unique identity and at North Ormesby Academy we believe that we have created an outstanding friendly, caring and supportive environment that encourages our children to fully learn and develop into well-rounded pupils ready for the challenge of the 21st century.

 Our children are very happy and feel safe in school.
 Our exceptionally talented staff team use all their expertise and experience to extend learning, creating challenges in a broad and balanced, experience-rich curriculum.

-We try to abide by some fundamentals for our curriculum: Excellence, enjoyment and enrichment.
+We intend to abide by some fundamentals for our curriculum: Excellence, enjoyment and enrichment.

 Tim encourages pupils to have a positive attitude to develop resilience and determination in preparation for becoming a confident member of the local and wider community and achieve scholastic excellence.

 Tim encourages pupils to achieve and gain the best possible outcomes through hard work, exemplary behaviour and a real love for challenge.
 He encourages pupils to become masters in everything they do and reminds them that 'practise makes permanent'!

 We put ‘Tim’s Traits’ at the heart of our curriculum, ‘wrap’ them with the national curriculum and ‘coat’ with our topic theme, meaning when our children look at learning they see Jurassic Era, Florence Nightingale, The Land of Imagination etc.

 Having a thematic approach helps teach all subject areas in a more cohesive way and helps with conceptual understanding for our children.
 Teachers can decide on any topic per phase.
 This means they can focus on current affairs, needs in the community, gaps in knowledge/experience or just those amazing things that children are interesting in!